UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 Now, we will create a final shell script that works on the gapminder data set.

-Your script should be able to:
+Your script should be able to:<br>
-a) Loop through the files in the gapminder data set.
+a) Loop through the files in the gapminder data set.<br>
-b) Find all files that belong to countries names that start with a vowel.
+b) Find all files that belong to countries names that start with a vowel.<br>
-c) Print the name of those files to the command line/terminal.
+c) Print the name of those files to the command line/terminal.<br>
-d) Capture the first two lines of those files to a single output.
+d) Capture the first two lines of those files to a single output.<br>
 e) Move the output file to the Desktop

 Possible solution: